blurwind/wumpus-store-campaign-report/README.md

 > [!IMPORTANT]
 > This thing was never finished lol.
-I originally wanted to make it an NPM package but I got lazy (that's why there's still an official readme with details of how to use it, even if it's not on NPM).
+I initially wanted to make it an NPM package but I got lazy (that's why there's still an official readme with details of how to use it, even if it's not on NPM).
 > <br>Got the idea by inspecting the requests Wumpus.store made when the "Insights" tab was clicked on a bot's page and I found this endpoint

 # Wumpus Store Campaign Stats